bachng2017/RENAT/README.md

 - [Thanks](#thanks)

 ## Features
-The framework provides an simple way to conduct Network Automation Testing by using simple scenario
+The framework provides an simple way to conduct Network Automated Testing by using simple scenario

 RENAT features:
 - a Robot-framework (RF) library aims to support NW testing with easy-to-write plain-text scenario utilizing all features of current RF